YaoSheng-Yu/house-prices-advanced-regression-techniques/README.md

 ## 3. Encoding Categorical Features

-In the dataset, the distinction between numeric and categorical variables is almost even, with 36 numeric and 33 categorical variables.
-Handling this significant portion of categorical data appropriately is pivotal.
-One common technique is to replace categories with their corresponding medians of the `SalePrice`.

-However, merely employing the median can potentially lead to overfitting, especially for categories with few samples.
-To combat this, I leveraged the "smoothed median encoding".
-The equation for the smoothed median is:
+Handling categorical data is crucial in this dataset, especially considering the split of numeric to categorical features is 36:33, indicating a significant portion is categorical.
+In many machine learning models, such categorical data can't be ingested in its raw form and needs transformation to a numerical format.
+For this dataset, I've chosen an advanced encoding technique.

+### Median Encoding:

+Instead of employing the traditional one-hot or label encoding, I encoded each category with the median of the `SalePrice` associated with it.
+This method allows for capturing the intrinsic relationship a categorical variable might have with the target variable, `SalePrice`.

+### Smoothed Median Encoding:

+Direct median encoding can sometimes lead to overfitting, particularly when a category doesn't appear frequently in the dataset.
+To address this, I incorporated smoothed median encoding.
+This technique computes a weighted average between the median sale price of the category and the overall median sale price, as per the equation:

-\[ \text{Smoothed Value} = \frac{n \times \text{Category Median} + m \times \text{Global Median}}{n + m} \]
+\[ \text{Smoothed Value} = \frac{n \times \text{Category Median} + m \times \text{Overall Median}}{n + m} \]

 Where:
-- \( n \) is the total number of samples in that category.
+- \( n \) is the number of times the category appears.
-- \( m \) is a smoothing parameter, essentially a weight for the global median, ensuring we don't overfit to specific categories with fewer samples.
+- \( m \) is a smoothing parameter.

-Post encoding categories using the smoothed medians, I incorporated an additional twist: introducing random noise.
-Each encoded value was subjected to a random adjustment within the range of ±5% of its original value.
-This addition further aids in preventing the model from fixating on specific price points, improving its robustness and ability to generalize.
+### Adding Random Noise:

+To provide an additional layer against overfitting and to make the encoding less deterministic, I introduced random noise to the encoded values, adjusting each value by a factor within the range of ±5% of its original value.
+This ensures the encoded values, while indicative of their association with the sale price, aren't a perfect match, offering more generalization in models.

+By using this approach, I aim to capture the nuances within the categorical data while molding them for improved model predictions.

 ## 4. Feature Selection